brittanymoore/angular-vertex/README.md

 In order to use index.aspx correctly, ensure the following paths are correct:

-* The <base> tag's href attribute
+* base tag's href attribute
-* The <script /> tags containing the app
+* script tags containing the app

-Please note that the SharePoint-integrated components expect to find lists on the site itself.
+Note that the SharePoint-integrated components expect to find lists on the site itself.
 For example, the TODO component expects a list called "Tasks" with a "Name" column.
 In general, the class files in each component will describe the list structure needed.